 I have worked very hard to get to this point, and my goal is to represent the U.S. at the 2024 Paralympics and beyond.
 Making the 2024 team would also make me the youngest ever Paralympic dressage rider.
 When I was five, I told my mom I wanted to go to the Olympics.
 There’s no guarantee I’ll make the team or medal, but someone will, so why not try?

-I’m a triplet.
-We were 11-weeks premature and our parents started my brother Cole and I in Hippotherapy (with Ride-On Therapeutic Horsemanship) because we have Cerebral Palsy.
-I also have Sensory Integration Disorder and my right leg bones are incorrectly positioned.
-I loved it so much I decided riding horses was what I wanted to do forever.
+My parents started my brother Cole and I in Hippotherapy (with Ride-On Therapeutic Horsemanship, (a USEF Para Dressage Center of Excellence) because we have Cerebral Palsy.
+I also have Sensory Processing Disorder (a non-clinical Autism Spectrum condition), Amblyopia, and my right leg bones are incorrectly positioned.
+My left side has some weakness as well.
+I loved riding so much I decided right then that riding horses was what I wanted to do forever.

-I’m the only competitive para rider in Utah right now, and I’m usually the only child at shows.
+I’m the only competitive para rider in Utah, and I’m usually the only child at shows.
 I love competing and being on a horse more than anything.
-I’m very dedicated.
-I want to be a high-level rider.
+I’m very dedicated and I want to be a high-level rider.
 There is not much dressage in Utah and no high-level athletes who are competing.
-I want to be the next one.
+I want to be the next one and make Utah proud.

 I’m super excited that MET is willing to help.
 Thank you for considering helping me achieve my goals!

 Here’s some of the things I have done recently:

 · Showed at my first international competition (CPEDI3*) and competed with the most recent gold and bronze Paralympic medalists